sequence-toolbox/SeQUeNCe/README.md

 ## Additional Tools

+### Parallel Simulation
+SeQUeNCe is able to run simulations as parallel programs using MPI.
+For large simulations, this may provide a significant performance benefit.
+Please visit the [SeQUeNCe documentation website](https://sequence-toolbox.github.io/) for more information on how to set up and run parallelized simulations.

 ### Network Visualization
 The example directory contains an example json file `starlight.json` to specify a network topology, and the utils directory contains the script `draw_topo.py` to visualize json files.
 To use this script, the Graphviz library must be installed.
 Installation information can be found on the [Graphviz website](https://www.graphviz.org/download/).